Biggest Winners and Losers from 2019 NBA Trade Deadline

 Winner: The Eastern Conference Arms Race

 Three of the four presumptive Eastern Conference contenders added significant players for their respective postseason runs.
-On Tuesday night, the Philadelphia 76ers acquired Tobias Harris, Boban Marjanovic and Mike Scott for Wilson Chandler, Mike Muscala, Landry Shamet and four picks.
+On Wednesday, the Philadelphia 76ers acquired Tobias Harris, Boban Marjanovic and Mike Scott for Wilson Chandler, Mike Muscala, Landry Shamet and four picks.
 On Thursday afternoon, the Milwaukee Bucks and Toronto Raptors countered.
-Milwaukee acquired forward Nikola Mirotic from the New Orleans Pelicans for Jason Smith, Stanley Johnson and two second-rounders; Toronto landed Marc Gasol from the Memphis Grizzlies for Jonas Valanciunas, Delon Wright, C.J.
-Miles and a future second-round pick.
+Milwaukee acquired forward Nikola Mirotic from the New Orleans Pelicans for Jason Smith, Stanley Johnson and two second-rounders, per ESPN's Adrian Wojnarowski and Zach Lowe; Toronto landed Marc Gasol from the Memphis Grizzlies for Jonas Valanciunas, Delon Wright, CJ Miles and a 2024 second-round pick, as Wojnarowski first reported.

-The Bucks added Mirotic, picking up another shooter to play alongside Giannis Antetokounmpo.
+Mirotic is another shooter to play alongside Giannis Antetokounmpo.
 He should be a terrific fit in Mike Budenholzer's system and make Milwaukee even more formidable come playoff time.
 The Bucks traded Johnson a day after acquiring him from Detroit for Thon Maker, who had been unhappy with his role in Milwaukee and was not a part of their future plans.
 Effectively, they turned Maker along with Smith's dead salary into Mirotic, who had a big playoff showing for New Orleans last season and should be poised to do the same as the Bucks compete for a spot in the Finals.

 Raptors president Masai Ujiri is going all-in on this season ahead of Kawhi Leonard's impending free agency.
 He didn't exactly give up nothing for Gasol—Wright is a nice young guard with some upside who will be worth a look in Memphis.
 But this is exactly the kind of win-now move Toronto should be making.
 At 34, Gasol isn't the player he was in 2013, when he won Defensive Player of the Year, but he makes the Raptors better and gives them another proven playmaker in the frontcourt.
-That they didn't have to sacrifice any of their top young prospects (Pascal Siakam, Fred VanVleet, O.G.
-Anunoby) to land him makes it even better.
+That they didn't have to sacrifice any of their top young prospects (Pascal Siakam, Fred VanVleet, OG Anunoby) to land him makes it even better.

 Sixers GM Elton Brand is likewise pushing in all his chips for a run this year.
-A closing lineup of Harris, Ben Simmons, Jimmy Butler, Joel Embiid and J.J.
-Redick looks to be among the most dangerous in the league.
-A few other minor moves also give Philadelphia added depth, which was one of their chief concerns.
-Brand traded former No. 1 pick Markelle Fultz for guard Jonathon Simmons and added Marjanovic, Scott and former Rockets wing James Ennis in other deals.
+A closing lineup of Harris, Ben Simmons, Jimmy Butler, Joel Embiid and JJ Redick looks to be among the most dangerous in the league.
+A few other minor moves also give Philadelphia added depth, which was one of its chief concerns.
+Brand traded 2017 No. 1 pick Markelle Fultz for guard Jonathon Simmons, per Kevin O'Connor of The Ringer, and added Marjanovic, Scott and former Rockets wing James Ennis III (per Shams Charania of The Athletic and Stadium) in other deals.
 In addition to getting better at the top of the roster, Philadelphia now has more capable bodies on the bench.

 Loser: Boston Celtics, for This Season

-The only east contender who stood pat was Boston.
+The only East contender who stood pat was the Celtics.
 Their reasoning is obvious and sound: They'll have a shot at making New Orleans an offer for Anthony Davis come July 1, and burning any of their possible trade chips right now would have been shortsighted.
 If Danny Ainge can ultimately swing a deal for Davis and re-sign Kyrie Irving this summer, it will be worth it.

-But for the upcoming playoff race, Boston is now at clear disadvantage as their three chief competitors all got meaningfully better.
-The Celtics have looked better at times this season than they did earlier in the year, but they are far from the juggernaut they were expected to be at the beginning of the season.
-Gordon Hayward in particular has struggled to regain form after missing all of last year with a leg injury.
+But for the upcoming playoff race, Boston is now at a clear disadvantage as its three chief competitors got meaningfully better.
+The Celtics have looked better at times recently than they did earlier in the year, but they are far from the juggernaut they were expected to be at the beginning of the season.
+Gordon Hayward in particular has struggled to regain form after missing all but five minutes of last season with a leg injury.

-Boston has won their last five games and nine of their last 10.
-There's a chance they have turned things around and will be the team to beat in the playoffs.
+Boston has won its last five games and 10 of its last 11.
+There's a chance the Celtics have turned things around and will be the team to beat in the playoffs.
 In leaving the roster as-is, Ainge stuck to his long-term plan, which was the right decision.
 But it's hard to feel great about their position for this season after seeing the moves the Bucks, Raptors and Sixers made.

 Winner: LA Clippers

 The Clippers got a lot for Harris, who was set to become an unrestricted free agent and command a max or near-max deal.
-The unprotected 2021 Miami Heat first-round pick, in particular, is as good a trade chip as any team has short of the upcoming draft's No. 1.
+The unprotected 2021 Miami Heat first-round pick, in particular, is as good a trade chip as any team has short of the upcoming draft's No. 1 pick.

-In a smaller deal with Memphis, the Clippers traded guard Avery Bradley for forwards Garrett Temple and JaMychal Green, who could help keep them somewhat competitive in this year's playoff race ahead of a summer where they will have a massive amount of cap space and are well known to be preparing for runs at Kawhi Leonard and Kevin Durant.
+In a smaller deal with Memphis, the Clippers traded guard Avery Bradley for forwards Garrett Temple and JaMychal Green, per Wojnarowski.
+Temple and Green could help keep them somewhat competitive in this year's playoff race ahead of a summer when they will have a massive amount of cap space and are preparing for runs at Kawhi Leonard and Kevin Durant.

 With a cadre of future picks and rookie guard Shai Gilgeous-Alexander, the Clippers have the ammo to make a competitive offer for Anthony Davis if they're so inclined.
 They could also keep their powder dry for the next time a star asks for be traded.
 They have plenty of options.